-- 2021 – the researched depth of Boybuloq reached 1430 m and the cave length – 15 212 m.
-The distance between Boybuloq and Vishnevsky Cave was further decreased to mere 70 m – but the connecting passage was too narrow to pass through it.
+- 2021 – the researched depth of Boybuloq reached 1430 m and the cave length was 15 212 m.
+The distance between Boybuloq and Vishnevsky Cave was further decreased to a mere 70 m – but the connecting passage was too narrow to pass through it.

-Let’s wait for the results of next expeditions!
+Let’s wait for the results of the next expeditions!

 Uzbekistan is a comparatively dry, mostly desert covered land very far from any sea… and this is one of the reasons why this country has such an amazing cultural heritage!

 For millennia Uzbekistan has been crossed by trade routes uniting prehistoric, ancient and medieval cultures of Eurasia.
 For a shorter route caravans had to cross inhospitable deserts and no one could afford to miss the oases in Uzbekistan.
 Here, at the crossroads of diverse cultures and wealth developed rich and sophisticated cities, such as the glorious Samarkand, Bukhara and Khiva.